-Tumorous cancer cells are treated with high energy radiation.
+Tumorous cancer cells are treated with high-energy radiation.
 The therapy is designed to focus treatment on cancer cells and limit exposure to healthy cells.
 However, there is always collateral damage to the surrounding tissue.

-Radiation therapy side effects are inevitable, but everybody will respond differently to treatment, with no way to predict how any one individual will react or the severity of their reaction.
+Radiation therapy side effects are inevitable, but everybody will respond differently to treatment, with no way to predict how any individual will react or the severity of their reaction.

 Not only will radiation therapy side effects vary between individuals, but the type of cancer and the area of the body being treated can significantly alter the symptoms’ nature and severity.
 There are also two distinct types of side effects: early and late.